kubedb/website/content/docs/v2024.6.4/guides/ferretdb/quickstart/quickstart.md

 ## Cleaning up

-If you don't set the terminationPolicy, then the kubeDB set the TerminationPolicy to `WipeOut` by-default for `FerretDB`.
+If you don't set the deletionPolicy, then the kubeDB set the DeletionPolicy to `WipeOut` by-default for `FerretDB`.

 ### WipeOut
 If you want to cleanup each of the Kubernetes resources created by this tutorial, run: